Proxmox VE in 2025: the default homelab hypervisor, reviewed honestly

 If you have two or more Proxmox hosts, joining them into a cluster is “click add node, paste auth fingerprint, done.”
 Live migration between nodes works (zero-downtime VM moves), high-availability failover works, and shared storage (Ceph, NFS) works.

 For a homelab user this means you can build a 3-node cluster for true HA cheaper than one decent enterprise server.
-The threshold of skill needed to do this used to be high; in 2025 it’s an afternoon of YouTube tutorials.
+The threshold of skill needed to do this used to be high; in 2025 it is an afternoon of YouTube tutorials.

 ZFS integration is best in class